danbev/learning-ai/notes/llm-chain.md

 64	    unsafe { res.set_len(n as usize) };
 65	    res
 ```
-The first thing is that we create a new vectro with the capacity of the length
+The first thing is that we create a new vector with the capacity of the length
 "\n\n", and in this case bos (begining of sentence) is false the length will
 be:
 ```console
 (gdb) p text.length
 $2 = 2
 ```
-Next we have the call to to_cstring which will create a CString from the text
+Next we have the call to `to_cstring` which will create a CString from the text
 which can be passed to C functions, it adds the null terminator and also makes
 sure that there are no null terminators in the string, in addition it also
 handles clearing the memory when the CString is dropped.